 The Main Players

-Jake Alderdice, Larissa’s son and the heir to the Alderdice fortune.
-He is sensitive and quiet, keeping to himself most of the time, though he can become stubborn and resilient when rattled beyond his endurance.
+Jake Alderdice, Larissa’s son and the heir to the Alderdice fortune and protagonist of Book 2.
+He is sensitive and quiet, keeping to himself most of the time, though he can become stubborn and sarcastic when rattled beyond endurance.
 Larissa’s contempt for his “monstrous” father who left her for a younger woman is one reason why she loathes him so much.
-Unlike Vivian, he tries to meet Larissa’s demands and when he can’t, he stays out of her way so as not to provoke her further.
+Unlike Vivian, he tries to meet Larissa’s expectations and when he can’t, he stays out of her way so as not to provoke her fury.
 Because of his conditioned passivity, he is apprehensive about moving on until circumstances in Book 1 force him to confront his own weaknesses.

-Gena Flax, the protagonist of Book 2.
+Gena Flax, the protagonist of Book 3.
 She has intelligence and insight but her claustrophobic relationship with her aunt creates a psychological glass cage, making apprehensive about letting others into her life.
 She is patient but distant, especially with her Aunt Helen, whose attempts to absorb her in a symbiotic relationship leave her stifling and despaired.
 She is in desperate need of her own identity.